Prelude to the Mishima Incident: 1967 (Shōwa 42)

 In August, Mishima solidified a concrete plan to train young people who would become the core of the National Defense Force, and met with Keizō Shigematsu (重松惠三) of the JGSDF personnel on September 9 for implement regular trial enlistments in the JGSDF.
 On September 26, Mishima departed Haneda Airport on a Japan Airlines flight to India to do research for his novel The Temple of Dawn.
-He met up with a police bureaucrat Atsuyuki Sassa (佐々淳行), who had been stationed in Hong Kong and had known him since his youth, at Kai Tak Airport.
-Mishima said, "If things continue like this, Japan will be ruined.
-Japan will be taken over by the Soviet Union.
-Japan will be taken over by the extreme left.
-The JSDF will not do.
-The police will not do either.
-We must create a fighting patriotic group.
-I want to create a National Army.
-Let's join forces when we return to Japan."
+He met up with a police bureaucrat Atsuyuki Sassa (佐々淳行), who had been stationed in Hong Kong and had known him since his youth, at Kai Tak Airport, and he told Sassa that he wanted to form a private national army to defend Japan against surrounding communist nations and asked for his cooperation.
 However, Sassa asked Mishima to cooperate in strengthening security measures as an opinion leader, and discouraged his idea of creating a private army.

-That August, on the anniversary of the atomic bombings, Mishima condemned the American atomic bombing of Hiroshima, and stated that the only words that properly expressed the national indignation felt by the Japanese against the atomic bombing were the passage in Emperor Shōwa's Imperial Rescript on the Termination of the War, "I am in agony that rends the internal organs" (五内為ニ裂ク, godai tame ni saku).
+That August, around the anniversary of the bombing, Mishima condemned the U.S. atomic strike on Hiroshima as history's worst "massacre", and stated that the only words that properly expressed the national indignation felt by the Japanese against the atomic bombing were the passage in Emperor Shōwa's Imperial Rescript on the Termination of the War, "I am in agony that rends the internal organs" (五内為ニ裂ク, godai tame ni saku).
 He also argued that, as a country that continues to be exposed to the nuclear threat of neighboring countries in the future, Japan alone, as a country that was atomic bombed, cannot be surviving without getting hands dirty (without possessing dirty nuclear weapons), and that of all the countries in the world, "the only one that can be produce nuclear weapons without any remorse of conscience is our Japan, the only country that has been atomic bombed.
 Shouldn't we cope with the new nuclear age with glorious privilege?"

 On October 5, Mishima met with Prime Minister Indira Gandhi, President Zakir Husain, and an army colonel in India, and expressed on Japanese newspaper, a sense of crisis about Japan's lack of national defense awareness against the threat of the Chinese Communist Party.
-In there, he likened Japan's lazy nature that currently slumbering, to the grasshopper in summer in the story of The Ant and the Grasshopper, saying that the situation is "the same as when the ant is hard at work while the grasshopper is playing around," and wrote that "it is absolutely necessary to make provisions for winter," that "it is foolish not to think about what will happen when the cold wind begins to blow," and that "Japan is a paradise for fools."
+In there, he likened Japan's lazy nature that currently slumbering, to the grasshopper in summer in the story of The Ant and the Grasshopper.